MViscardi-UCSC/plasmidsaurus_contigAssembly/README.md

 3. The SRR30810013 (or other short read archive samples defined in the Snakemake file) directory and the identically named .fastq file(s) can be deleted after the run is complete.
 They are retained here for reproducibility and step checking.

+### General Process Overview:
+1. Download the SRR30810013 sample from the SRA database using fastq-dump.
+2. Remove short reads and low-quality sequences using Filtlong (R. Wick).
+3. Assemble initial contigs using Flye (M. Kolmogorov).
+4. Polish the contigs with Medaka (ONT).
+5. Count rough coverage using Minimap2 (H. Li) and Samtools. *Here we drop any contigs with low coverage.*
+6. Annotate the contigs using Prokka (T. Seemann).